BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 ## Static Events
 When running events from a schedule it is unclear how events should behave:
 Should an event be run once for each player on the server?
 For events like `setblock` this would mean that the event is executed 20 times if 20 players are online.
+And what about offline players?

 This problem is solved by dividing all events into two categories:

 1. **Static events** are not tied to a specific player, meaning they can be run independent.
    `setblock` for example always changes the same block, no matter for who it was called.
    When run by a schedule a static event will fire exactly once.
+You can only assign conditions that are static as well to such events.

 2. **Non-static events** are always tied to a specific player.
    They will be run once for each online player.

-!!! warning

-    **Static events used by schedules can only have static conditions defined, as the plugin cannot check any condition which requires a player when run by the server.**
+You can assign both non-static and static conditions to such events.

-All static events have a static flag in the docs, so you can easily distinguish them from non-static ones.
+All static events and conditions have a static flag in the docs, so you can easily distinguish them from non-static ones.

 !!! example